-The Conservative Circus, led by ringmaster James T. Harris will no longer fill the air waves in southern Arizona.
+The Conservative Circus, led by ringmaster James T. Harris, a black conservative talk show host, will no longer fill the air waves in southern Arizona.
 On Thursday, Harris performed for the last time on 104.1FM KQTH.

 “Tucson is my adopted home town.
 It will always be a special place to me.
 I am so grateful for the opportunity Scripps gave me,” said Harris, who tendered his resignation earlier this month.
 “I loved giving the liberals of southern Arizona nightmares.”